 - The Office of Sustainability is available to support your certification process, by providing an initial or supplementary presentation, making recommendations and facilitating goal setting.

 - Submit your checklist HERE.
 The Office of Sustainability will review your completed checklist and confirm your office’s certification level.

 - Offices must be re-certified annually but have the option of resubmitting the checklist after three months to allow recognition for improvements.
 Certification lapse after 2 years without re-certification.

 The Green Office program has four levels of certification automatically calculated as you fill out the checklist.
 After completing the checklist, the Office of Sustainability will confirm your certification level.

 - Silver: 65 percent

 - Registered: below 50 percent (pre-certification)

 To celebrate offices that have made strides to reduce their environmental footprint, the Office of Sustainability will recognize certified green offices by:

 - Supplying an icon that can be used on the department website

-- Providing a plaque/certificate for the office
+- Providing a plaque/certificate for display at the office

 - Including the office on the Office of Sustainability’s “Green Office” list